Is a laser beam visible in daylight?

 What does the optical power of laser mean?

 Optical power is power output as measured straight from the end of the laser.
 Measurements based on laser classification standards are taken from a distance of 7 cm, and this reading may differ from true output power, depending on the optics used.
 Optical power is the power output that our lasers are adjusted to during manufacturing.
 Output is stated as watts (W) and is usually in the range of 1–300 mW, which defines the pattern’s intensity.
 Greater intensity generates a brighter pattern.

-Laser light is focused into a desired pattern using optics.
+Laser light is focused on the desired pattern using optics.
 The most common patterns are dot, line, and cross.
-Diffractive optical element lenses (DOE) can produce more complex patterns, such as multi lines, dot lines, dot circles, and matrices.
+Diffractive optical element lenses (DOE) can produce more complex patterns, such as multi-lines, dot lines, dot circles, and matrices.
+Read more >

 Laser safety classification is made according to international standards and the laser classes defined by STUK (Säteilyturvakeskus, Radiation and Nuclear Safety Authority of Finland).
 Using lasers is safe when laser class safety ordinances are followed.
+The point laser is dangerous to the eyes because its optical power is applied to a small point area like the human eye, whereas the power of the line laser is evenly distributed throughout the whole length of the line and the power decreases as the length of the line increases.
+Line length increases the higher the laser is installed.
 User safety is taken into account when determining laser output power for each application.